-The permit requires sampling at a designated tributary water quality monitoring station located on LX Bar Creek, and at two mainstem water quality monitoring locations on the Powder River upstream and downstream of the confluence of LX Bar Creek and the Powder River.
-Water quality monitoring stations on the Powder River must be located in the main channel of the Powder River outside of the mixing zone of LX Bar Creek and the Powder River.
+The permit requires sampling at tributary water quality monitoring stations located on Dry Fork Powder River and at two mainstem water quality monitoring locations on the Powder River upstream and downstream of the confluence of Dry Fork Powder River with the Powder River.
+Water quality monitoring stations on the Powder River must be located in the main channel of the Powder River outside of the mixing zone of Dry Fork Powder River and the Powder River.
 Effluent samples at the designated water quality monitoring stations must be collected on a monthly basis and are to be reported semiannually.
-If flow occurs at the tributary water quality monitoring station designated in Table 1, Part I.B.12 of the following permit as "TRIB1" during a given monthly monitoring period, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for that monthly monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to the flow occurring at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station designated as "TRIB1" for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated mainstem and tributary water quality monitoring stations for that monthly monitoring period.
+If flow occurs at the tributary water quality monitoring station designated in Table 1, Part I.B.12 of the following permit as "TRIB1" during a given monthly monitoring period, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for that monthly monitoring period.
+Under such circumstances, sampling is not required at the associated mainstem water quality monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to the flow occurring at the tributary water quality monitoring station.
+If no flow at all occurs at the tributary water quality monitoring station designated as "TRIB1" for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated mainstem and tributary water quality monitoring station for that monthly monitoring period.